Meet the Team

 • Benjamin Haynes

-After studying Economics and Political Science at UNC-Chapel Hill, Benjamin worked in education for several years, teaching English in Malaysia and then working for Kaleidoscope Education designing high school curriculum.
+After studying Economics and Political Science at UNC-Chapel Hill, Benjamin taught English in Malaysia for one year.
+It was during this year in Asia when he first encountered the profundity of the Dharma.
 More recently, Benjamin was a community organizer/neighborhood connection-wizard in Washington, D.C. after lobbying a real estate company to turn a vacant lot into a community garden.
 Throughout these experiences, Benjamin has cherished helping create fertile soil for young people (including himself) to attune to the world with more care and to lean into a more soulful, more textured life.
-He feels enlivened to do what he can at Dharma Gates to create more fertile soil for sacred experiences to spring forth.
 He also feels motivated, and deeply confused, by the intersecting problems of our global meta-crisis: the meaning crisis, the climate crisis, and the mental health epidemic.
-He has been meditating for eight years, and he spent two months living at a monastic training center in 2021.
+He has been meditating for ten years and has spent 6 months on silent retreat, primarily in the Zen and Theravada traditions

 • Bo-Mi Choi